Mwadz/Unsupervised-Learning/README.md

 **Part 1: Dimensionality Reduction**

-This section of the project entails reducing the dataset to a low dimensional dataset using the t-SNE algorithm or PCA.
-An analysis was also performed and provide insights gained from your analysis.
+This section of the project entails reducing the dataset to a low dimensional dataset using the t-SNE algorithm.
+A thorough analysis was performed and insights gained analysis provided.

 **Part 2: Feature Selection**